-As we’re hiking through the Great Smokey Mountains National Park and with tears in her eyes, I had to ask her to please trust the process, because little did she know I was proposing only a week later.
+As we’re hiking through the Great Smokey Mountains National Park.
+With tears in her eyes, I had to ask her to please trust the process because little did she know I was proposing only a week later.
 I hated seeing her upset but knew she would soon be very happy.

 For me, our engagement means more to me than I could ever put words to, but I’ll try.
-Committing to Chasity means that not only do I get to experience the most beautiful girl in the world on the daily, but that we’re also committing to help each other experience more vibrant, happy and peaceful lives together, and independently.
-Chasity’s commitment of love for me is the safest and most secure I’ve ever felt, and the peace that brings me is the greatest gift I’ll ever receive.
+Committing to Chasity means that not only do I get to experience the most beautiful girl in the world on a daily.
+But that we’re also committing to help each other experience more vibrant, happy, and peaceful lives together and independently.
+Chasity’s commitment of love for me is the safest and most secure I’ve ever felt.
+The peace that brings me is the greatest gift I’ll ever receive.

 So far, we’re slaying the wedding planning process.
-We’re getting married at my family’s beach house on November 20, 2020 near the water at sunset.
-We want to surrounded by love and joy, so we’re planning for an intimate wedding with our nearest and dearest.
+We’re getting married at my family’s beach house on November 20, 2020, near the water at sunset.
+We want to be surrounded by love and joy.
+So we’re planning for an intimate wedding with our nearest and dearest.

 Because we felt such a connection with the photographer who captured our proposal, we have Celeste coming back to shoot our wedding.
 We’ve also secured our videographer and band.
 The big pieces left are our dress and suit, along with catering.
 My Dad, a renaissance man, will do the majority of our florals.